SUMMER SERIES

 Sandglass presents a series of special appearances and public workshops by stellar artists working in exciting interdisciplinary performance techniques.
 This series celebrates the crossroads of art forms and development of new works by professional and emerging artists.

-All performances are at Sandglass Theater, 17 Kimball Hill in the heart of Putney, VT, just off of Exit 4 from I91.
+All performances and workshops are at Sandglass Theater, 17 Kimball Hill in the heart of Putney, VT, just off of Exit 4 from I91.

 ABOUT THE EVENT